Success: In philosophy of science

 Scientific theories are often deemed successful when they make predictions that are confirmed by experiment.
 For example, calculations regarding the Big Bang predicted the cosmic microwave background and the relative abundances of chemical elements in deep space (see Big Bang nucleosynthesis), and observations have borne out these predictions.
 Scientific theories can also achieve success more indirectly, by suggesting other ideas that turn out correct.
 For example, Johannes Kepler conceived a model of the Solar System based on the Platonic solids.
 Although this idea was itself incorrect, it motivated him to pursue the work that led to the discoveries now known as Kepler's laws, which were pivotal in the development of astronomy and physics.

 In probability

 The fields of probability and statistics often study situations where events are labeled as "successes" or "failures".
 For example, a Bernoulli trial is a random experiment with exactly two possible outcomes, "success" and "failure", in which the probability of success is the same every time the experiment is conducted.
 The concept is named after Jacob Bernoulli, a 17th-century Swiss mathematician, who analyzed them in his Ars Conjectandi (1713).
 The term "success" in this sense consists in the result meeting specified conditions, not in any moral judgement.
 For example, the experiment could be the act of rolling a single die, with the result of rolling a six being declared a "success" and all other outcomes grouped together under the designation "failure".
 Assuming a fair die, the probability of success would then be $1/6$.

+Dissatisfaction with success

+Although fame and success are widely sought by many people, successful people are often displeased by their status.
+Overall, there is a general correlation between success and unhappiness.
+A study done in 2008 notes that CEOs are depressed at more than double the rate of the public at large, suggesting that this is not a phenomenon exclusive to celebrities.
+Research suggests that people tend to focus more on objective success (ie: status, wealth, reputation) as benchmarks for success, rather than subjective success (ie: self-worth, relationships, moral introspection), and as a result become disillusioned with the success they do have.
+Celebrities in particular face specific circumstances that cause them to be displeased by their success.